 Every time Samsung releases a new high-profile phone or tablet, it also makes a bunch of pricey first-party cases to go with it.
 And why not - they're high-margin accessories that get stocked by the likes of Best Buy and carrier stores, and most of the time they're actually pretty nice.
 But the first round of official cases for the Galaxy S6 Edge are showing some remarkable problems: they might actually be damaging the gadgets they're designed to protect.

 It was inevitable.
 Inevitable, I tell you.
 With the smartphone market becoming a ridiculous battlefield of overpowered spec sheets, it was only a matter of time before someone decided to cram a 4K resolution into a phone.
+That someone is Japanese smartphone maker and frequent part supplier Sharp, who revealed a 5.5" screen module with a resolution of 3840 by 2160 pixels.
+That's a density of 806 pixels per square inch, for those of you keeping score at home.

 Have you ever wondered why the blacks on your Samsung phone look so, well, black?
 Ask your nearest videophile, and he or she will tell you that it's because AMOLED screens emit no light from pixels when they're assigned to draw the "black" color.
 It's black because the pixel is almost literally turned off.
 By the same token, an AMOLED pixel displaying black will also draw almost no electrical power.
 So AMOLED phones with black wallpapers or black-themed apps can, at least theoretically, boost their battery life significantly.